Petroleum Engineering Program

 - Design and analysis of systems for producing, injecting and handling fluids.

-- Use of project economics and resource valuation methods for design and decision making under conditions of risk and uncertainty.
+- Use of project economics, safety, and resource valuation methods for design and decision making under conditions of risk and uncertainty.

 Program Educational Objectives

-The program educational objectives of the Petroleum Engineering Program are to produce graduates who will:
+The Program Education Objectives of the Petroleum Engineering Program are to produce graduates who will be, within a few years of graduation: